Unified-Daughterboard/Unified-Daughterboard.github.io/info-designer-case.md

 The C series daughterboards use four M2 screws.
 The S series daughterboards use two M3 screws.

-The screws should be of regular head type - do not use countersunk screws.
+!>The screws should be of regular head type - do not use countersunk screws.
 It is highly recommended to choose a screw with a head diameter lower than 4mm for M2, 6mm for M3.
 Using larger screws risks the screw reaching over the circuitry-filled areas of the daughterboard.

 A conductive screw should be used (i.e. uncoated stainless steel) to guarantee conductivity to the case.